greenelab/cimr-d/doc/contributing.md

 of the automated steps by the colored dots next to the PR commit history in the GitHub.
 Orange means the PR has been submitted and is pending processing.
-Green means the PR has passed all pre-requisites to proceed into the _cimr-d_ AWS S3 bucket for public downloads.
+Green means the PR has passed all pre-requisites to proceed into the _cimr-d_ cloud bucket for public downloads.
 Once the PR has been checked, both the submitted and processed data are manually reviewed before the PR is approved.
-Subsequently, data merged into the master branch will be relocated to a designated S3 bucket for public downloads.
+Subsequently, data merged into the master branch will be relocated to a designated cloud bucket for public downloads.

 ## How long does it take for the PR to be approved?